-Including video in a blog post is a great way to keep that timer running on the page.
+Including a video in a blog post is a great way to keep that timer running on the page.
 The Google algorithm doesn’t know what people are doing on the page (unless you set up the Google Tag Manager to track them, but that is another subject for another post).
 It only knows how long people are spending on the page.

 In the algorithm’s eye, more time spent on the page means more value to the visitor.
 A good video keeps people engaged on the page and can support your main points to help lend authority to your voice which, subconsciously, encourages people to share the content!